ruksi/genvi/README.md

 If you want a more concrete example of a `genvi` project, you are looking at one.
 `genvi` itself follows the same rules and uses the same tools.
-Behind the scenes, the process of creating a new project is renaming files and rewriting a bit of content.
+Behind the scenes, creating a new project renames a few files and rewrites a bit of content.

 ## Why?